Pur3-MAlice/bear-minimum/README.md

     * A way to stay informed with the newsletter sign up.
 ### **Wireframes**
 * Below are some screengrabs of the desktop and mobile wireframes made for this project.
-* Some notable chnages and differences - the resouce page was dropped in favour of a sign up page.
+* Some notable changes and differences - the resource page was dropped in favour of a sign-up page.
 The newsletter and driving users back to the site fit in more with the aims than a new page for additional resources.
 Especially when I found a way to fit some extra resources into the blog page.
-* Another change has been maded to the home page - instead of several columns for the content Iinstead went for a signular column for all three blog posts.
+* Another change has been made to the home page - instead of several columns for the content Instead went for a singular column for all three blog posts.
 I think this is a cleaner look and less distracting to the user's eye.
 #### *Desktop*
 ![desktop home page](docs/wireframes/desktop-home-page.png)